 Looking to buy four or more concerts?
 Subscribe and Save

-Refreshments and lunch are included in the ticket price.
+Refreshments are included in the ticket price.

 The SCO celebrates Beethoven’s 250th anniversary throughout the 19/20 season.

 There is a loop system in the hall where the event is taking place.
 All talks and panel discussions will be BSL-interpreted.

 St Cecilia’s Hall and Museum is located just off the Cowgate.
 There are no steps to access the building but there is some uneven ground.
 We will have mats down on these surfaces to allow for easier access but if you are a wheelchair user and would like to get in touch about access, please contact Joanna at firstname.lastname@example.org or on 0131 478 8342.

 Tickets for carers of disabled audience members are free.
 To book a carer ticket, please contact Joanna.

 If there are any ways in which we can make it easier for you to attend and experience this event, please get in touch with Joanna.

 Drake Music Scotland is our accessibility partner for this event.
 Drake Music Scotland is the nation's leading arts organisation providing music making opportunities for people with disabilities.

 In partnership with the University of Edinburgh Museums Service.